Chapter 41: Reversals – 160 AK, Early Spring

 High Castle – Caileagh’s Cell

-But the worst, most terrifying, most alien thing was the silence.
+But the worst, most terrifying, most alien thing was the internal silence.

 There were no voices within her mind, urging her to do this or that, arguing with each other, exhorting her to do one thing with all their strength, then the next moment do its polar opposite.

-The sharp pain of being slapped across the face brought things almost into focus as the unidentified voice snarled, “…ave to do…Mywayush! …agreed to do thin… of clan Ush…”
+The sharp pain of being slapped across the face brought one thing into focus. “…ave to do…Myway! …need to do thin… of clan Ush…” an unidentified voice snarled.

-“Once you accept the ransom of J’shua Ha Mashiach you are wholly owned by him and rest in his love no matter what happens…” The knight’s words rose into her consciousness.
+“Once you accept the ransom of J’shua Ha Mashiach you are wholly owned by him and rest in his love no matter what happens…” The knight’s words rose into her mind.

 Caileagh sank into their embrace… “Please… please… save me from Clan Ush!”